-Serving organization architects is why we get up each day and work on creating new and improved tools, techniques, and digital content for organization architects of all types – leaders of existing organizations, entrepreneurs scaling up, and the people who help them.
+Serving organization architects is why we get up each day and work on creating new and improved tools, techniques, and digital content.
+We serve all types of organization architects but they generally fall into one of three categories – leaders of existing organizations, entrepreneur leaders scaling up, and the leaders inside and outside the organization who help them.

 This site is self-funded and free from external sponsorship or influence.
 We are free to do what we think is the right thing to do for our members and stakeholders.

 We value honesty and integrity in everything we do.
 With integrity and trust many things are possible, but without it nothing is possible.
 And, it is the basis for collaboration and teamwork.

 We treat everyone with the same high level of respect regardless of their title, knowledge, skills, or accomplishments.